ThalesGroup/chaos-engine/README.md

 :heavy_check_mark: - Fully Supported | :white_check_mark: - Some Support
 | :heavy_multiplication_x: - Not Supported | :construction: - Planned

-For more information on how these experiments are done, please refer to the full [documentation].
+For more information on how these experiments are done, please refer to the full [experiment modules documentation].

 ## Requirements